Asbestos Home Insurance: Does Coverage Pay for Removal or Abatement?

 • Vandalism disturbing ACMs

-Even when a covered peril is involved, coverage limits may apply — some policies cap asbestos-related payouts at $10,000, and your deductible will still apply.
-Some insurers may also opt to cover encapsulation (sealing the asbestos) rather than full removal, which is less costly but not always a permanent solution.
+Even when a covered peril is involved, coverage limits apply.
+Allstate notes that some policies cap asbestos remediation at around $10,000 per loss, and your deductible still applies.
+Insurers may also opt to cover encapsulation (sealing the asbestos) rather than full removal, which is cheaper but not always a permanent fix.
+If you're wondering how mold discovered during a claim is treated, our guide on home insurance and mold explains why the coverage logic is nearly identical, with mold typically capped between $1,000 and $10,000.

 Document Everything

 If a covered peril disturbs asbestos in your home, photograph and document the damage immediately before any cleanup begins.
 Contact your insurer right away and request written confirmation of what asbestos-related costs are included in the claim.
-Verbal agreements won't protect you at settlement time.
+Verbal agreements won't protect you at settlement time, especially given that the five largest U.S. home insurers now fail to pay more than 44% of claims filed.

 State Farm logo